Qubus0/GodotColorPreview/README.md

 `!
 Note:` this plugin only works for Godot 4.x

-Updated to 4.0.alpha15.
-Things may still break, older alphas may not be compatible right away.
+Updated to 4.0.beta7.
+Things may still break on the way to release.
-If something did break in a newer version, please open an issue.
+If something did break in a newer version, please open an issue or a pull request.

 Now available on the Godot Asset Library: [Color Preview](https://godotengine.org/asset-library/asset/1252)